 To have a light yoga mat means you’ll have to compromise on the cushioning so that you know.
 The most eco-friendly travel mat we came across is from the company Liforme.
 We are happy to promote their mats for multiple reasons.

 First, they claim the mats will biodegrade in 1-5 years in normal landfill conditions.
 They are made using high-quality non-toxic materials such as natural rubber and eco-polyurethane (And yes, I researched that.
 It looks legit).

 They use a heat-bonding process to eliminate toxic glues needing to bind the top and base layers.
 No plastic packaging.
 Plus, they give back to a bunch of charities.
 As of today, they have donated more than half a million dollars and planted nearly 200,000 trees.
 I say hell yeah!

 A win-win-win investment

 There are so many good companies out there trying hard to have a minor impact on the planet while delivering high-quality products.
 It often means more money out of your pockets, but you enter a much higher frequency by making eco-friendly choices.
-You bet on your health, better salaries for the people who crafted you goods and nurture back mother earth.
+You bet on your health and better salaries for the people who crafted your goods and nurture back mother earth.
 That is a win-win-win!